Japan's Sony, Honda jointly making EVs for 2026 US delivery

 “It was necessary to take a totally new approach,” Mizuno told reporters in Tokyo.
 “We want to make this completely new.”

-The U.S. was chosen for the launch because electric vehicles were already popular there, Japan came second as Honda’s home market, and other markets, including Europe, will follow, but no dates were set, he said.
+The U.S. was chosen for the launch because electric vehicles are already popular there.
+Japan came second as Honda’s home market, and other markets, including Europe, will follow, but no dates were set, he said.

 Demand for “zero-emissions” vehicles is expected to grow worldwide amid concerns about climate change and sustainability.